Antibiotics: Some of the Inherent Risks

 This is called “bacterial resistance” or “antibiotic resistance.”
-When this happens, higher doses of stronger drugs or antibiotics will be needed to fight these resistant bacteria.
+When this happens, higher doses of stronger drugs or an antibiotic will be needed to fight these resistant bacteria.

-In addition to antibiotic resistance, abuse of antibiotics can lead to other problems.
+In addition to antibiotic resistance, abuse of an antibiotic can lead to other problems.

 Moreover, taking this medication can cause a person to develop diarrhea due to the lack of beneficial bacteria that help to digest food well.